 They can lose as much as 30% of your heating and cooling, according to the U.S. Department of Energy.
-So, it’s crucial that your replacement windows are the smartest fit for the temps in Plattsburgh.
+So, it’s crucial that your replacement windows are the wisest fit for the climate in Plattsburgh.

-In choosing your new windows, here are a few things to consider.
+In picking your new windows, here are a few things to consider.

 Window Panes: One, Two or Three?

 Window panes are one of the most important parts of an energy-efficient window.
-We advise going with at minimum double-pane windows, since single-pane windows are very inefficient.
-They’re also vulnerable to leaking air and impacting your residence’s comfort.
+We suggest selecting at least double-pane windows, since single-pane windows are especially inefficient.
+They’re also vulnerable to leaking air and impacting your house’s comfort.

-If your budget allows it, installing ENERGY STAR® windows will help decrease heating and cooling expenses and save you more money in the future.
-That’s due to the fact they work hard to keep your house’s ambiance in balance, no matter the weather outside.
+If your budget allows it, switching to ENERGY STAR® windows will help decrease heating and cooling costs and save you more money in the future.
+That’s since they work hard to keep your residence’s temp in balance, regardless of the weather outside.